crjenni21/Creos.KafkaHelper/README.md

 ### Producer Properties

-ProducerName: (Required) This must be unique amongst all Producers defined within your appsettings.
+ - **ProducerName**: (Required) This must be unique amongst all Producers defined within your Configuration.
 This is an arbitrary string that you will reference within your application to determine which ProducerSettings you want to Produce to.
-Brokers: (Optional) If this is set, this will override the Broker List defined in the parent configuration -- "KafkaConfiguration:Brokers".
+ - Brokers: (Optional) If this is set, this will override the Broker List defined in the parent configuration -- "KafkaConfiguration:Brokers".
-Topic:  (Optional) This is the default topic that a Kafka Message is produced to if not explicitly defined within your application.
+ - Topic:  (Optional) This is the default topic that a Kafka Message is produced to if not explicitly defined within your application.
 (Not required)
-Active:  (Optional) Boolean (true or false) option where this Producer could be not used.
+ - Active:  (Optional) Boolean (true or false) option where this Producer could be not used.
 Default:  true
-Partitioner:  (Optional) Possible settings are defined within the Confluent.Kafka.Partitioner enum:  Default: ConsistentRandom
+ - Partitioner:  (Optional) Possible settings are defined within the Confluent.Kafka.Partitioner enum:  Default: ConsistentRandom
-LingerMS:  (Optional) Producer Linger defined in milliseconds.
+ - LingerMS:  (Optional) Producer Linger defined in milliseconds.
 Default: 1000
-BatchSizeBytes:  (Optional)  Producer BatchSize in bytes.
+ - BatchSizeBytes:  (Optional)  Producer BatchSize in bytes.
 Default: 1000000

 ### Consumer Properties

-ConsumerName: (Required) This must be unique amongst all Consumers defined within your appsettings.
+ - **ConsumerName**: (Required) This must be unique amongst all Consumers defined within your Configuration.
 This is an arbitrary string that you will reference within your application to determine which Consumer you want to consumer from.
-Brokers: (Optional) If this is set, this will override the Broker List defined in the parent configuration -- "KafkaConfiguration:Brokers".
+ - Brokers: (Optional) If this is set, this will override the Broker List defined in the parent configuration -- "KafkaConfiguration:Brokers".
-EnableAutoCommit:  (Optional)  While Kafka guarantees at-least-once delivery.
+ - EnableAutoCommit:  (Optional)  While Kafka guarantees at-least-once delivery.
 Setting this to false also empowers the application to guarantee at-least-once successful delivery.
 Default: true
-BatchOffsetsToCommit:  (Optional)  Default: 500
+ - BatchOffsetsToCommit:  (Optional)  Default: 500
-FrequencyToCommitMs:  (Optional)  This setting is ignored if EnableAutoCommit is set to true.
+ - FrequencyToCommitMs:  (Optional)  This setting is ignored if EnableAutoCommit is set to true.
 Else, this defines the frequency at which the most recently successful consumed offset (per partition) is committed.
 Default: 1000
-GroupID:  (Required)  This setting defines the name of the ConsumerGroup.
+ - **GroupID**:  (Required)  This setting defines the name of the ConsumerGroup.
-Topics: (Required)  This setting defines the topic or topics assigned to this consumer.
+ - **Topics**: (Required)  This setting defines the topic or topics assigned to this consumer.
 This does support a wildcarded topic name.
-Active:  (Optional) Boolean (true or false) option where this Consumer could be not used.
+ - Active:  (Optional) Boolean (true or false) option where this Consumer could be not used.
 Default:  true
-ConsumeFromDate: (Optional)  Experimental option that allows for an offset to be reset to a particular date.
+ - ConsumeFromDate: (Optional)  Experimental option that allows for an offset to be reset to a particular date.
 This setting could potentially be removed in a future update.
-StatisticsIntervalMs:  (Optional)  Overrides default if explicitly set.
+ - StatisticsIntervalMs:  (Optional)  Overrides default if explicitly set.
-SessionTimeoutMs:  (Optional)  Overrides default if explicitly set.
+ - SessionTimeoutMs:  (Optional)  Overrides default if explicitly set.
-EnablePartitionEof:  (Optional)  Overrides default if explicitly set.
+ - EnablePartitionEof:  (Optional)  Overrides default if explicitly set.
-ReconnectBackoffMs:  (Optional)  Overrides default if explicitly set.
+ - ReconnectBackoffMs:  (Optional)  Overrides default if explicitly set.
-HeartbeatIntervalMs:  (Optional)  Overrides default if explicitly set.
+ - HeartbeatIntervalMs:  (Optional)  Overrides default if explicitly set.
-ReconnectBackoffMaxMs:  (Optional)  Overrides default if explicitly set.
+ - ReconnectBackoffMaxMs:  (Optional)  Overrides default if explicitly set.
-FetchMaxBytes:  (Optional)  Overrides default if explicitly set.
+ - FetchMaxBytes:  (Optional)  Overrides default if explicitly set.
-AutoCommitIntervalMs:  (Optional)  Overrides default if explicitly set.
+ - AutoCommitIntervalMs:  (Optional)  Overrides default if explicitly set.